telerik/maui-docs/controls/segmentedcontrol/customize-segment-color.md

 ---
-title: Customize Segment Colors
+title: Styling
-page_title: .NET MAUI SegmentedControl Documentation | Customize Segment Colors
+page_title: .NET MAUI SegmentedControl Documentation | Styling
 description: Check our &quot;Customize Segment Colors&quot; documentation article for Telerik SegmentedControl for .NET MAUI control.
 position: 4
 slug: segmentedcontrol-features-customizesegmentcolors
 ---

-# Customize Segment Colors
+# Styling

-**RadSegmentedControl** has several properties which you can use to customize the text and background colors of the segments.
+The SegmentedControl provides a set of properties for customizing the text and background colors of its segments.

-### List of color properties
+## List of Color Properties

-There are different colors applied to the segments in their different states.
-The control exposes the following **properties**:
+The colors that are applied to the segments differ between the states of the control.

+The SegmentedControl exposes the following properties:

-- **SegmentBackgroundColor**: This is the background color applied to the unselected segments.
+- `SegmentBackgroundColor`&mdash;The background color applied to the unselected segments.
-- **SegmentTextColor**: This is the text color applied to the unselected segments.
+- `SegmentTextColor`&mdash;The text color applied to the unselected segments.

-- **SelectedSegmentBackgroundColor**: This is the background color applied to the selected segment.
+- `SelectedSegmentBackgroundColor`&mdash;The background color applied to the selected segment.
-- **SelectedSegmentTextColor**: This is the text color applied to the selected segment.
+- `SelectedSegmentTextColor`&mdash;The text color applied to the selected segment.

-- **DisabledSegmentTextColor**: This is the text color applied to the disabled segments.
+- `DisabledSegmentTextColor`&mdash;The text color applied to the disabled segments.

 ### Example

-This example shows setting the different segment colors.
+The following example shows how to set the different segment colors.

 ```XAML
 <telerikInput:RadSegmentedControl x:Name="segmentControl"